 Join us on Sunday mornings at 10:00 a.m. for worship.
 Although rooted in traditional Presbyterian worship styles, we strive to praise God in a creative way through a blend of contemporary songs, traditional hymns and an inspirational sermon.
-The Summer Worship includes piano, acoustic guitar and additional soloists.
+Worship often includes piano, acoustic guitar and soloists or small group musicians.
 The Sacrament of Holy Communion is celebrated the first Sunday of the month.
 All who profess faith in Christ are invited to communion.

 11:15am Small Group Studies

 A book discussion group meets on the first Tuesday of each month at 7:00 p.m.
 We have discussed biographies, historical (fiction/non-fiction), classics, mysteries, and fiction and non-fiction books focusing on social issues.
 Come to the Newcomb South parking lot and use the elevator door.

 Crafts 'n' Things is a mission sewing circle that meets each month to knit, crochet and sew.
 The group makes quilts and lap robes.
 Hand-knitted hats and mittens are contributed for the Giving Tree in November.
 These items are distributed to local charities.
 Baby blankets are presented to all newborn children of church members.
 This group also accomplishes sewing projects for the church, including up to 80 pillows for Vacation Bible School.

 The Ruth and Sarah Circles meet for refreshments, fellowship and Bible study.
 The studies include lively discussions.
 In addition, the groups take time to contribute to special offerings and missions.
 New members are always welcome.